 Lincoln has three more deaths from COVID-19

 LINCOLN, Neb.
-(KOLN) - The Lincoln Lancaster County Health department reported three more deaths due to COVID-19 on Monday.
+(KOLN) - The Lincoln Lancaster County Health Department reported Thursday that three more people have died after getting the COVID-19 virus.

-A woman in her 60s, a woman in her 70s, and a man in his 90s who were all hospitalized passed away from the virus, according to LLCHD.
+LLCHD said three men in their 70s, 80s and 90s who were all hospitalized passed away from the virus.
+One of the individuals was unvaccinated and two were vaccinated.

-The county health department also reported 87 new COVID-19 cases from the weekend and another 75 from Monday.

-Hospitalizations for COVID-19 positive patients: 68 with 52 from Lancaster County (3 on ventilators) and 16 from other communities (6 on ventilators)
+Hospitalizations for COVID-19 positive patients: 73 with 55 from Lancaster County (4 on ventilators) and 18 from other communities (3 on ventilators)

-Risk Dial: mid-yellow, moderate risk of COVID-19 spread and impact in the community
+Risk Dial: elevated yellow, moderate risk of COVID-19 spread and impact in the community

 Vaccinations administered (vaccination goal is 75%):